dave45678/Lesson15/Laravel/Lesson05.md

 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=forge
-DB_USERNAME=root
+DB_USERNAME=
 DB_PASSWORD=
 ```
-If you have changed your username and password, make sure these values are updated.
+Your username and password should be the credentials you use to log in to MySQL.

-5. Look in  **config/database.php**
+4. Look in  **config/database.php**
 Update the MySQL details with the appropriate values for
 DB_DATABASE, DB_USERNAME, and DB_PASSWORD
 Make sure your password is whatever password you use for your MySQL configuration.